 "I'm "Dashing" Cody Rhodes, bringing you one step closer...to dashing." - Cody Rhodes

 Cody Runnels (born June 30, 1985) is an American professional wrestler better known by his ring name Cody Rhodes working for WWE.
 He is the half-brother of fellow WWE veteran Dustin "Goldust" Rhodes and the son of WWE Hall of Famer "The American Dream" Dusty Rhodes.
-Rhodes is a two-time Intercontinental Champion, three-time World Tag Team Champion (once with Hardcore Holly and twice with Ted DiBiase Jr), and two-time and current WWE Tag Team Champion alongside Goldust (and previously with Drew McIntyre).That Other Wiki has a rundown on his life and career.
+Rhodes is a two-time Intercontinental Champion, three-time World Tag Team Champion (once with Hardcore Holly and twice with Ted DiBiase Jr), and two-time WWE Tag Team Champion (once with his brother Goldust and once with Drew McIntyre).That Other Wiki has a rundown on his life and career.

 Affably Evil: He wanted everyone to look as good as he did, the only thing stopping him from being a good guy, was being a heel, and his narcissism.